devtron-labs/devtron/docs/user-guide/global-configurations/user-access.md

 Once you have given the group name and group description.

-Then, control the access permissions of groups in the Direct Permissions section.
+Then, control the access permissions of groups in the Devtron Apps, Helm Apps or Group Chart Permissions section.
 Manage the Project, Environment, Application, and Role access the same as we discuss in the above users section.

 ![](../../.gitbook/assets/gc-user-access-add-group-configure.jpg)

-You can add multiple rows, for the Direct Permissions section.
+You can add multiple rows, for the Devtron Apps and Helm Apps Permissions section.

 Once you have finished assigning the appropriate permissions for the listed users, Click on `Save`.